-The X10 Elite module can attach to nearly any firearm with certain adapters and I’ve used it on numerous firearms, including a Polymer 80 GLOCK 17, the SIG 556R, and the Benelli M4.
+The X10 Elite module can attach to nearly any firearm with certain adapters and I’ve used it on numerous firearms, including a Polymer 80 GLOCK 17 (Which I rolled myself with 80 lower jig.), the SIG 556R, and the Benelli M4.
 I don’t own a bow, so that’s a gap in my testing.

 What Is It?

 The Mantis X10 Elite is a small that’s device designed to attach to a Picatinny rail.
 It can be used for dry fire, live fire, and even works on CO2 powered pistols.
 The attachment feeds information to the device of your choosing via Bluetooth.

 The Mantis applications are available in a rifle/pistol app, a shotgun app, and a bow app.
 Inside the app, you can set up your firearm, how the device is oriented and how you are training with it.

 The Mantis app records and saves the information as well as the profile of the weapon the device is on.
 You can build and save different profiles for different guns and record your training with each firearm.

 The training options include numerous drills, as well as basic open training.
 For the rifle and pistol app there is a basic marksmanship program that encourages you to try the different drills as well as to train daily.

 The Shotgun app is aimed less at tactical shooting than it is shooting clay pigeons.
 It measures how you swing the shotgun and allows you to track your progress and practice skeet/trap without the ammo, range, or clay pigeons required.
 You can also evaluate your performance on a live-fire range.